irawoodring/343/syntax-and-semantics/PITCHME.md

 What do we do if we have an ambiguous grammar?

-- Provide some other nongrammatical information for the parser
+- Provide some other non-grammatical information for the parser

 - Rewrite the grammar
 ---